tracmo/open-tls-iot-client/ios/README.md

 ## Running the app on the simulator

-1. open /ios/SecuredMQTTPublisher.xcworkspace with Xcode
+1. Open /ios/SecuredMQTTPublisher.xcworkspace with Xcode
-2. select scheme 'SecuredMQTTPublisher' and a simulator
+2. Select scheme 'SecuredMQTTPublisher' and a simulator
-3. hit run
+3. Hit Run

 ## Build the app for the devices

-1. open /ios/SecuredMQTTPublisher.xcworkspace with Xcode
+1. Open /ios/SecuredMQTTPublisher.xcworkspace with Xcode
-2. select target 'SecuredMQTTPublisher'
+2. Select target 'SecuredMQTTPublisher'
-3. go under tab 'Signing & Capabilities'
+3. Go to the 'Signing & Capabilities' tab
-4. set a team in the 'Signing' area
+4. Set a team in the 'Signing' area
-5. choose scheme 'SecuredMQTTPublisher' and a device
+5. Choose scheme 'SecuredMQTTPublisher' and a device
-6. hit run
+6. Hit Run